 “What kinda game?”

 “It’s electric, on a tiny TV screen.
-It’s call a video game.”
+It’s call’d Pong.”

 The bus took us up Collins to the front of the Fountainbleu.
-Pete knew where to go, and led me through the lobby, then downstairs to a lounge.
-Several adults were watching two men seated across from each other, playing on a screen set into the table between them.
-It was ’Pong,’ electronic table tennis (ping-pong).
+Pete knew where to go and led me through the lobby, downstairs to a lounge.
+Several adults were watching two men seated across from each other, playing on a screen set into the table between them: ’Pong,’ electronic table tennis (ping-pong).
 There were several tables and soon we were playing.
 It was easy to catch on – you positioned a cursor to return your opponent’s serve of an electric dot.
 By twisting the control knobs at contact it added twists and speed to the dot.
 We played for hours.
 Pete ran out of quarters, and I spent ten dollars feeding the machine.
 It was the first, but not last time I spent all my money on video games.
 We had to walk back to South Beach.
 I kept thinking I saw that pimp.
-I told Pete about it and he laughed.
+I told Pete about it.
+He laughed.